TusharMohapatra07/Social-media-DB/README.md

 )
 ```

-We need to ensure either phone or email exists.
+We need to ensure that either `phone` or `email` exists.
 If the user chooses to sign up with an email, there should be a password associated with the email.
 The `CHECK` constrainst would be:

 ```sql
 CHECK(